mhoehle/hoehleatsu.github.io/_posts/2017-02-06-onomastics.md

 ## Analysing Stochasticity in the Name Selection

-At which places is stochasticity a useful concept for abstracting unobservable factors influencing the name selection and, hence, the data analysed above?
+At which places is stochasticity a useful concept for abstracting unobservable factors influencing the name selection?
 We shall focus on 5 stages:

 1. the number of babies born in Berlin in 2016